 The last stop on the Newport County wine tour is Carolyn’s Sakonnet Vineyards, located at 162 West Main Road in Little Compton.
 This vineyard was founded in 1975 on historic land and has 150 acres of land, 36 of which are used for the production of grapes.
 Their wine includes Rhode Island Red, Blessed Blend and Sirius, among others.
 They are open 7 days a week and have 3 tours daily.

-Visit one, or make a day of it by renting a wine bus and spend the day visiting all three.
+Visit one, or make a day of it and spend the day visiting all three.
 Just remember, to be safe and have a designated driver!

 Greenvale Vineyards is located five miles from Newport, RI, along the Sakonnet River in Portsmouth.
 Greenvale is one of three Vineyards in Newport County and is committed to producing fine wines as well as conserving open space.
 Listed on the State and National Registers of Historic Places, this farm has been owned by the same family since 1863.
 In the beginning, this land was intended to be a 50 acre, self sustaining, family run operation.
 The combination of water, rich soil and temperate climate make Aquidneck Island the perfect place for farming and growing grapes for wine production.